Pickling techniques: Lacto-fermentation vs. Vinegar

 What is pickling?

-According to the Merriam-Webster dictionary, a pickle is “an article of food that has been preserved in brine or in vinegar; specifically a cucumber that has been so preserved.”
+According to the Merriam-Webster dictionary, a pickle is “an article of food that has been preserved in brine or in vinegar; specifically: a cucumber that has been so preserved.”
 The origin of the word pickle is a little murky.
 In fact, it’s been postulated that it may be the last name of medieval Dutch fisherman who came up with the process.
 But pickling has been around much longer than that.
-According to an article from PBS, people were pickling cucumbers in the Tigris Valley in 2030 BC!
+According to our research, people were pickling cucumbers in the Tigris Valley in 2030 BC!
 Wherever there are seasons of bounty and of lean times, human beings have made pickles to help get them through.

 What gets pickled?